percosis-labs/percosis/x/protorev/protorev.md

 - The admin is not a valid bech32 address
 - The signature of the user does not match the admin account’s
-- Osmosis is not the first base denom in the list
+- Percosis is not the first base denom in the list
 - The step size for any of the base denoms is not set
 - There are duplicate base denoms